Sometimes, when viewing an arc in an anime or manga, there are times when a viewer feels compelled to shout, "WTF did you do that for?!"

 Then later on in the same episode, after Willy and Iggy have also gotten captured by the Westside Gang, it is then up to Wilbur to come to the rescue with a shovel that he intends to use to tunnel into the RV to save Tubby and the others.
 Once on the other side, Wilbur then proceeds to carry out his mission.
 You'd Expect: Wilbur to lightly tap on the side of the RV and quietly let Tubby, Willy, and Iggy know that he was going to dig them out and for them to be ready when he did.
 Instead: He just goes ahead and starts digging next to the RV, causing Tubby, Willy, and Iggy to become worried, thinking that a bear is coming to eat them, then promptly alert the Westside Gang that they hear a weird noise, resulting in Wilbur's capture after that.

-Lupin III: For the majority of this franchise, the titular character ends up meeting Fujiko after a betrayal coming out of her.
-You'd Expect: Lupin will catch on about it and wants nothing to do with her.
+For the majority of the franchise, the titular character ends up meeting Fujiko after she commits a betrayal.
+You'd Expect: Lupin will catch on about it and want nothing more to do with her.
 Instead: He continues to blindly trust her.
 Every.
 Single.
 Time.

 In A's, it's eventually revealed that the entire plot is the machinations of one Admiral Gil Graham, attempting his own secret plan to destroy the Book of Darkness for good.
 It's taken roughly nine years to set up, and is rather convoluted and intricate.
 A significant part of the plan involves sending his familiars, Lotte and Aria out to aid the Wolkenritter (the Book of Darkness' defense programs) against the heroes several times, before finally killing them in front of their young master, driving her over the edge to justify using extreme measures.
 Naturally, since they're somewhat well known, disguises are employed.
 Not a problem, magic can be used for that.
 You'd Expect: Them to take disguises that, well, look like nothing, which shouldn't be that hard.
 Something that wouldn't stand out to anyone.
 They could even take different disguises each time, just to keep people guessing.
 Instead: They take on forms heavily implied to be Chrono Harloawn's dead father, who died working on the Book of Darkness case the last time it appeared.
 Naturally, this can't be a coincidence, and the list of potential suspects is narrowed significantly.
 Before long Chrono has defeated the familiars easily, arrested their master, and confiscated the Device meant to accomplish the plan.
 It wouldn't have worked anyway, but if you spend nine years on something, it's hard to believe a weak point like that would slip through.

-Also from Mahoromatic: Mahoro keeps confiscating Suguru's Porn Stash, since according to her "dirty thoughts are bad".
+Also, how Mahoro keeps confiscating Suguru's Porn Stash, since according to her "dirty thoughts are bad".
 You'd Expect: Suguru makes it clear that he is the master and she is the maid, and she has no right to tell him what he should or should not keep under his bed.
-Instead: Suguru lets Mahoro simply take away his expensive erotic books, even though he sometimes goes to great lengths to obtain a rare issue.
+Instead: Suguru lets Mahoro simply take away his expensive erotica, even though he sometimes goes to great lengths to obtain a rare issue.
 Worse, he even allows himself to be scolded by her.
 Who is the master and who is the maid again?